 Back to Work

 If possible, try not to schedule meetings or anything stressful on the first day you return to the office.
+If your calendar is public, block it off so no one else schedules meetings either.
 You will likely need a day or two to get back into the swing of things and catch up on projects and emails.

-We all need a little help, so check out these applicable de-stressing hacks to implement the next time you’re feeling a little tense…
+We all need a little help with stress and may not have the vacation time available, so check out these de-stressing hacks to implement the next time you’re feeling a little tense…